AdaCore/ada_coding_standards/source/guidelines/software_engineering.rst

 Type Content, as well as the record type components of type Stack, are no longer visible to clients.
 Any bugs in the Stack code must be in this package, or its child packages, if any.

-"""""""
-Notes
-"""""""

-This rule can be partially enforced by the GNATcheck switches Visible_Components applied.